bassrehab/bassrehab.github.io/_posts/2024-12-07-etlc-adaptive-contexts-and-contextual-joins.md

 ### **The Concept**
 Traditional joins rely on exact key matches, which often fail when:
-- Data is inconsistent (e.g., “Jane Smith” vs. “J. Smith”).
+- Data is inconsistent (e.g., “Subhadip Mitra” vs. “S. Mitra”).
 - Relationships require semantic understanding (e.g., matching similar products by description).

 **Contextual Joins** solve these issues by using: